gustafe/aoc2022/README.md

 ## Solution comments in reverse order

+### Day 9: Rope Bridge

+Another challenging puzzle.
+My first attempt was to move the head directly, then "trace" the path of the tail.
+This worked fine for the example but my real input was off by some tens, which made it really hard to debug.

+I then switched to a model where the tail directly followed the head through each step.

+The trick with `<=>` to compare chain movements was picked up from a couple of Perlers in the subreddit.

+Score: 2, barely

+Rating: 4/5

 ### Day 8: Treetop Tree House

 As usual, a bit fiddly with all the different directions and repeated code.